-Entities eligible to apply for and receive grant awards and technical assistance through the Program will be small and medium agricultural businesses.
+Entities eligible to apply for and receive grant awards, and technical assistance through the Program will be -small and medium- agricultural businesses.
 During the application intake period agricultural businesses engaged in food production will be prioritized.
 Priority applicants that submit all documents required will be reviewed for eligibility prior to reviewing eligibility for non-priority applicants.
-Other non-food producing entities will be considered as funds are available.
+Other non-food producing entities will receive a Non-Priority Notification and will be considered as funds are available.

-Eligible entities can be existing, re-starting or starting-up and include, but are not limited to, the following:
+Eligible entities can be existing, re-starting or starting-up10 and include, but are not limited to, the following:

-- Small and medium agricultural businesses, that meet the "small family farm" defined below, and can include: - Small and medium agribusinesses that support the activities and production of small farm and farmers. - Small and medium food producers, manufacturers, distributors, or suppliers engaged in local food production or distribution. - Community based organizations involved in food production or distribution. - Agricultural microenterprises (5 employees or less).
+- > Small and medium agricultural businesses, that meet the "small family farm" defined below, and can include: - Small and medium agribusinesses that support the activities and production of small farm and farmers. - Small and medium food producers, manufacturers, distributors, or suppliers engaged in local food production or distribution. - > Community based organizations involved in food production or distribution. - Agricultural microenterprises 11 (5 employees or less). - Units of General Local Government and Municipal Government.